Hardiness zones

 Landscape Use: Mostly a shade tree, often winter pollarded.
 Great tree for dense summer shade in turf covered parks.
 Pendulous cultivars used as accent of focal points most effectively around water.

-Form & Character: Deciduous shade tree for mesic design themes, rounded to spreading, some cultivars have a weeping form.
-Mulberry is usually fast growing with a ragged and irregular branching habit.
+Form & Character: Upright, rounded to spreading, some cultivars have a weeping form.
+Mulberry is usually fast growing with a rugged, ragged, and irregular branching habit.
+Thought of today as an old fashioned shade tree with limited value.

-Foliage/Texture: Leaves alternate, medium green, serrate margins, glaborus to scabrous adaxial surface with pronounced patterns of veination on the abaxial surface, 3" to 6" long, turning yellow in late fall.
+Foliage/Texture: Leaves alternate, medium green, serrate margins, glaborus to scabrous adaxial surface with pronounced patterns of veination on the abaxial surface, 3- to 6-inches long, turning yellow in late fall.
 Leaf shape can be highly variable ranging from entire and ovate with serrate margins to clefted with lobed margins; medium coarse texture.

 Flowers & Fruits: Some texts report this tree to be monoecious with a unisexual flowering habit, however it is really polygamo-dioecious, and bee pollinated.
 Male flowers are catkins; female flowers produce a multicarpulate blackberry like (and tasting) fruit.
 Very sweet, but man it stains everything it contacts.